-Courses in the master’s in interdisciplinary science program, selected from science, engineering and non-technical fields (such as business, arts and humanities), prepare graduates for leadership positions in a variety of interdisciplinary science careers.
+Courses in the master’s in interdisciplinary science program, selected from science, engineering, and non-technical fields (such as business, the arts, and the humanities), prepare graduates for leadership positions in a variety of interdisciplinary science careers.
 Florida Tech’s reputation for excellence in science and engineering education, as well as its prominent business management program, exceeds expectations for a high-quality academic experience.

-Florida Tech’s interdisciplinary science major is a broad individualized educational program with a thesis and non-thesis option.
+Florida Tech’s interdisciplinary science major is a broad, individualized educational program with thesis and non-thesis options.
 One of the very first programs of its kind in the country, Florida Tech’s interdisciplinary science master’s degree combines advanced scientific study with advanced knowledge of communications and business, giving students considerable flexibility in their career.
 With a close-knit academic community with peers and professors, interdisciplinary science students collaborate to explore their interests and develop a personal career path.

-With the creation of the interdisciplinary science program, Florida Tech recognized the need for students to develop expertise in a variety of science and engineering disciplines, while also expanding communication and business acumen.
-This interdisciplinary approach gives students a variety of career options that can include jobs in nanotechnology, environmental protection, medicine, engineering, teaching and research (both private and the government).
+With the creation of the interdisciplinary science program, Florida Tech recognized the need for students to develop expertise in a variety of science and engineering disciplines, while also expanding their communication and business acumen.
+This interdisciplinary approach gives students a variety of career options that can include jobs in nanotechnology, environmental protection, medicine, engineering, teaching, and research (for both industry and the government).
 Many students with an interdisciplinary science master’s degree achieve leadership roles in the military or choose to enter a doctoral program.

-Students in the master’s in interdisciplinary science program work with faculty in any of the five colleges at Florida Tech (Aeronautics, Business, Engineering, Psychology & Liberal Arts, or Science), depending on their individual degree concentration.
+Students in the master’s in interdisciplinary science program work with faculty in any of the five colleges at Florida Tech (Aeronautics, Business, Engineering, Psychology and Liberal Arts, or Science), depending on their individual degree concentration.
 Florida Tech professors are thought-leaders in their fields—respected textbook authors whose research has been cited in academic and professional publications.
-They have also served as subject matter experts for well-known media outlets including National Geographic Television and Magazine, CNN, The Discovery Channel, National Public Radio (NPR) and newspapers around the world.
+They have also served as subject matter experts for well-known media outlets including National Geographic Television and Magazine, CNN, the Discovery Channel, National Public Radio (NPR), and newspapers around the world.

-Another of the benefits to attending Florida Tech for an interdisciplinary science master’s degree is its location within the Florida High Tech Corridor—home to more than 5,000 high-tech companies and the fifth largest high-tech workforce in the nation.
+Another of the benefits to attending Florida Tech for an interdisciplinary science master’s degree is its location within the Florida High Tech Corridor—home to more than 5,000 high-tech companies and one of the largest high-tech workforces in the nation.